suncoast-devs/handbook/assignments/music-madness.md

 ## Requirements

 - Build a website that has 4 pages.
-  - 1 landing
+  - One landing
-  - a page for your top three favorite bands.
+  - One page for your each of your top three favorite bands.

 ### Explorer Mode

 - [ ] Add `react-router-dom` to your project.
 - [ ] Create a Landing page that displays a short description of all three of your bands
-- [ ] Build 3 band pages.
+- [ ] Build 3 band pages, each on their own URL.
 These pages should have a
   - [ ] a band picture
   - [ ] band name
-  - [ ] Latest Album information
+  - [ ] latest album information
-- [ ] Each page should have a nav bar that allows the user to browse from page to page
+- [ ] Each page should have a navigation bar that allows the user to browse from page to page
 - [ ] Deploy your site

 _TIP_: for Explorer mode focus on getting the router set up and linking up the pages to each other.

 ### Adventure Mode

-- [ ] Instead of hard coding the URL, try to use parameters, components and JSON file to supply navigation for your site.
+- [ ] Add a JSON file to your application containing data about bands
+- [ ] Use information in the URL to determine the band to render (from the data in the JSON file)

 ### Epic Mode

-- [ ] Add integrations from [Last.fm API](https://www.last.fm/api).
-This API has
+- [ ] Integrate with [Last.fm API](https://www.last.fm/api).
+This API has many features.
-      a bunch of features.
 Go crazy, the sky is the limit.

 ## Additional Resources